danmbrown/city-of-whispers/Characters.md

 ## Power
 Every character has the ability to tap into a source of power.
 Upon generating your character, determine which type of power they can use and how that manifests in your city.

-> When you apply your connection with magic, deity, or technology, the Magistrate determines the complexity of your desired outcome.
+When you apply your connection with magic, deity, or technology, the Magistrate determines the complexity of your desired outcome.
 So long as it is lower than your maximum complexity, you can Use Power.
 Every application of mysterious energy comes with a price.
 Nearly every time you use it, there will be consequences, and perhaps the occasional Backfire.

-**Areas of Power**
+### Areas of Power
-- Arcane Technology: Magic-infused mechanisms
+- **Arcane Technology**: Magic-infused mechanisms
-- Divine Devotion: Invoking the divine power of one or more gods
+- **Divine Communication**: Invoking the divine power of one or more gods
-- Planar Sorcery: Drawing power from other planes of existence
+- **Elemental Link**: Tapped into the buried energies of earth, air, fire, and water
-- Occult Connection: Deep knowledge of the mystic arts
+- **Enchanted Artifacts**: Affinity for objects imbued with occult power
-- Natural Harmony: Attuned to the cycles of life and death
+- **Mechanical Technology**: Aptitude for gadgets and devices
-- Elemental Link: Tapped into the buried energies of earth, air, fire, and water
+- **Natural Harmony**: Attuned to the cycles of life and death
-- Enchanted Artifacts: Affinity for objects imbued with occult power
+- **Occult Connection**: Deep knowledge of the mystic arts
-- Mechanical Technology: Aptitude for gadgets and devices
+- **Planar Sorcery**: Drawing power from other planes of existence

 ## Ties and Secrets
 If the trade of goods, services, and information is the city's lifeblood, then its soul is the connections between people.
 Your character's connections are represented by their Network attribute, but they also have Ties to specific individuals.
 A Tie is a person who holds a unique place in the character's life, whether they are known intimately to each other.
 Your character knows something about their Ties, a secret that can give them a bit of leverage or help them out of a bind.